Franklin Planner: Functions

 Because of its overall design, the Franklin Planner system lends itself to use as a tickler file, as well as a long-range planner.
-Most annual versions of the page inserts for the Franklin system include yearly calendars for at least five years; future monthly calendars for at least three years; and then the current year's pages and associated monthly calendars for planning.
-When used as a total package, the system provides a means of tracking minute details; storage of signed agreements (especially if pages are archived in the archival binders); and tracking of business and personal expenses for taxes.
+Most annual versions of the page inserts for the Franklin system include yearly calendars for at least five years; future monthly calendars for at least three years, and the most recent year's pages and associated monthly calendars for planning.
+When used as a package, the system provides a means of tracking minute details; storage of signed agreements (especially if pages are archived in the archival binders); and tracking of business and personal expenses for taxes.

 Marketing

-The Franklin Planner is marketed to consumers through an e-commerce web site, a US-based call center, and a GSA government contract.
-Marketing channels also exist outside the United States of America.
+The Franklin Planner is marketed to consumers through an e-commerce web site, a U.S.-based call center, and a GSA government contract.
+Marketing channels exist outside the U.S.

 History

 The Franklin Day Planner was first produced in 1984 by the Franklin International Institute, Inc., which later became Franklin Quest.
 In 1997, Franklin Quest and the Covey Leadership Center merged to become FranklinCovey.
 The Franklin Planner has continued to be sold under the FranklinCovey name to this day.
 However, in 2008, FranklinCovey sold its Consumer Solutions Business Unit, including Franklin Planner, to a private equity firm.
-The parent company of the Franklin Planner is currently FC Organizational Products, LLC, which is the exclusive worldwide licensee of the FranklinCovey brand.
+The parent company of the Franklin Planner is FC Organizational Products, LLC, which is the exclusive worldwide licensee of the FranklinCovey brand.